 Wild and hunted bison exist in Alaska, Arizona, Utah, Canada and other places.
 Today in Montana hunts are limited to bison that migrate north from Yellowstone National Park into winter habitats near West Yellowstone and Gardiner.

-This is the second facilitated gathering of bison interests in Lewistown.
+This is the second facilitated gathering of bison interests.
 The discussion is designed to review issues and possible alternatives as Montana moves ahead with an environmental impact statement for bison conservation and management.

 Montana Fish, Wildlife & Parks hosted a two-day discussion in Lewistown on public issues related to efforts to create a long-term bison conservation and management plan for Montana in September 2013.
 FWP brought together a number of state and community leaders for a facilitated gathering that was open to the public.
 The general purpose of the meeting was to build trust and understanding among different interests as they candidly discussed and examined the entire planning process.